k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 cluster-init: true
 ```

-Note how I specify the `tls-san` field to generate a certificate for our tailscale ip that we setup in the previous entry.
-You could also provide your own DNS record
+Note how I specify the `node-ip` and `tls-san` fields to use tailscale ip for the api server and generate a certificate.
-in there.
 Another option that we set is the `cluster-init` option such that the cluster initializes with embedded `etcd` rather than the default sqlite.
 You can check
 all the possible configuration options for the server [here](https://docs.k3s.io/cli/server)

 > [!NOTE]